 TOP

 But it is not just to the Loire Valley we should look; Bordeaux also has its own version of the fairy-tale château, and here too there are several contenders.
 Although Château Palmer undoubtedly warrants a mention, the two châteaux that bear the name of the ancient Pichon vineyard would top the list of many.
-Château Pichon-Baron (the full title of which is Château Longueville au Baron de Pichon-Longueville – I will stick with Pichon-Baron) is perhaps the strongest contender, the keen, conical roofs sitting atop their circular towers lending the building an almost magical feel.
+Château Pichon Baron (the full title of which is Château Longueville au Baron de Pichon-Longueville – I will join with the majority in the wine trade, and the owners themselves, and stick with the simplified Pichon Baron) is perhaps the strongest contender, the keen, conical roofs sitting atop their circular towers lending the building an almost magical feel.

 Please log in to continue reading: